silazare/ansible-redmine-playbook/README.md

 Hence things are oversimplified and credentials are stored as plain text vars without vault.

 - Prerequisites:
-  - Ansible 2.7.5, playbook will not work on earlier versions like 2.6.X
+  - Ansible 2.7.5, playbook will not work on earlier versions like 2.6.X.
+If you are using clean host or Vagrant to run playbook - you can use requirements.txt to install needed dependencies.
   - AWS account with API access credentials.

 - Notices and possible issues: